jeffbski/modulize/README.md

  - easy to use
  - no manual alias_method chaining
  - use modules so we can simply call **super** to override with included module instance methods
- - additional extensions can easily be added without alias_method conflict
+ - additional extensions can easily be added without possibility of alias_method conflict (only a **single alias_method** is needed for each method, regardless of the number of times it is overriden with modulize)
  - simplify common use case
- - able to reset functionality for testing
+ - able to effectively reset functionality for testing

 ## Usage

-### Given the following
+### For Overriding instance methods

+**Given the following class and module with methods to override**

     require 'modulize'